N-Manos/Profile/README.md

 This is a site that has a portfolio of my achivements in web development.

-Currently includes a welcome page with a test to make sure it's there.
+Currently includes a welcome page with a test to make sure it's there and a Blog page with tests to make sure it works.